TBA Staff Directory

 Advertising and Media Content CoordinatorStacey Shrader Joslin

 As Advertising and Media Content Coordinator, Stacey works closely with other members of the Communications team to provide content to the TBAToday daily e-newsletter and the Tennessee Bar Journal.
 In addition, she works with advertisers, sponsors and exhibitors to help them bring their products to TBA members at conferences, programs and regular publications.

 Stacey was previously the coordinator of the TBA's Young Lawyers Division and was in charge of media relations.
 Before coming to the TBA, Stacey worked on Capitol Hill for 10 years.
 In Washington, she served as a legislative analyst with the House Republican Conference and later as legislative director for U.S. Rep. Asa Hutchinson and senior advisor for U.S. Rep. John Boozman.
 A native of Texas, she holds a political science degree from Wheaton College.

-After directing the TBA's CLE programming for 10 years, Mindy Thomas has moved to become the Director of Membership and Leadership Services.
-In this new position, Mindy will direct member services and coordinate member benefit programs.
-In addition, she will work with the Young Lawyers Division and the Mentoring and Leadership Law programs to assist in the professional development of Tennessee lawyers and in strengthening their involvement in the Tennessee Bar Association.
+After directing the TBA's CLE programming for 10 years, Mindy Thomas moved to become the Director of Membership and Leadership Services.
+In this position, Mindy directs member services and coordinate member benefit programs.
+In addition, she works with the Young Lawyers Division and the Mentoring and Leadership Law programs to assist in the professional development of Tennessee lawyers and in strengthening their involvement in the Tennessee Bar Association.